uclusionopensource/react-formdata-wizard/README.md

 onFinish | function called with either the form data or a specific return value that is called when the form finishes normally | N resetSetter | function that will be called with a variable containing a function that can reset the wizard.
 This allows higher level components to cause a reset for their own reasons. | N defaultFormData | default form data to apply on creation if nothing is stored locally. | N
+startStep: / the step to start the wizard from.
+Used if some steps are no longer needed | N

 ## Props provided to All Children